-Driving in wintry conditions always presents risks, but when driving on unfamiliar roads it’s particularly important to familiarise yourself with local rules and precautions to keep you and your passengers safe.
-Check out our infographic guide for general advice on winter driving, with country specific tips.
+Driving in wintry conditions always presents risks, but when driving on new roads it’s important to inform yourself of local rules to keep you and your passengers safe.
+Check out our guide for advice on winter driving, with country-specific tips.

 Whether you're planning to hire a car for a road trip to the Scottish Highlands or off to Alpine ski slopes, it's important to make sure you're safe whilst driving in winter weather.
 Whilst many people choose not to hire a car when driving abroad there are always those who want access to a car - especially when travelling to your ski lodge or chalet.
 Whatever you're planning, it is important to ensure that you're aware of how extreme weather conditions such as ice and snow can affect your driving - so that you can avoid unnecessary risks.